 The price of your holiday

-All initial prices shown on the Olympic Holidays website include all compulsory taxes and charges.
+All initial prices shown on the Olympic Holidays website include all compulsory taxes and charges (except any local tourist tax).
 Any optional charges are not included in the initial price show, but you will have the opportunity to select or reject optional services and facilities during the booking process.

 Please note that extra night prices are determined by the actual dates of the extra nights in your hotel, not by the date of your departure from the UK.
 If the extra nights fall over a bank holiday (in the UK) or a festival period (overseas) a supplement may be payable which will be confirmed to you when the extra nights are reserved.